 One thing I used to do, when I had a 9 to 5 work-life, was breakdown Monday hourly.
-Simply because I can be quite slow on a Monday mornings by having a clear mind and a precise to-do list, I could just jump right in, instead of trying to get organized in the morning.
+Simply because I can be quite slow on a Monday morning by having a clear mind and a precise to-do list, I could just jump right in, instead of trying to get organized in the morning.
 What we need to understand is, we work with people who also might not like Monday’s and being forgetful and unorganized can trigger someone else’s frustration and we don’t want to do that now do we?
-So just take fifteen minutes off your Sunday to get your scheduling in order.
+So just take fifteen minutes off your Sunday to get your scheduling sorted.

 Plan your outfits